Technorely/tendermint/docs/spec/abci/abci.md

   - `LastBlockAppHash ([]byte)`: Latest result of Commit
 - **Usage**:
   - Return information about the application state.
-  - Used to sync Tendermint with the application during a handshake that happens on startup.
+  - Used to sync Tenderely with the application during a handshake that happens on startup.
   - The returned `AppVersion` will be included in the Header of every block.
-  - Tendermint expects `LastBlockAppHash` and `LastBlockHeight` to be updated during `Commit`, ensuring that `Commit` is never called twice for the same block height.
+  - Tenderely expects `LastBlockAppHash` and `LastBlockHeight` to be updated during `Commit`, ensuring that `Commit` is never called twice for the same block height.